 ARTICLE FIVE | JURY

 5.1.
-The QL International Jury is composed by 15 renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines, so as film students.
+The QL International Jury is composed by 15 renowned programmers and directors of International Film Festivals, filmmakers, actors, or other film professionals, or renowned professionals of other cultural disciplines.

 5.2.
-Three jury members are responsible for selecting the QL Best Feature Film, Best Actor, and Best Actress.
+Three jury members are responsible for selecting the QL Best Feature Film.

 5.3.
 Three jury members are responsible for selecting the QL Best Documentary.